h8pewou/legacy-webos-feeds/README.md

 2. Tap Manage Feeds
 3. Unselect precentral (move the slider to off)
 4. Go back
-5. Let Preware to update the Feeds
+5. Let it update the Feeds
 6. Tap Manage Feeds again
 7. Scroll down to New Feed, enter a unique name (e.g., precentral-fixed) and the following URL: http://weboslives.eu/feeds/precentral
-8. Read the warning message and if you are fine with the risks hit Ok
+8. Read the warning message and if you are fine with the risks hit OK
-9. Go back and let Preware to update the Feeds
+9. Go back and let Preware update the Feeds again

 The new feed is an almost exact replica of the original feed.
 None of the IPKs are modified, only the Packages + Packages.gz were updated with the new HTTP URLs.